 How To Prepare, Print & Clean Your Models

 3d printing is simply amazing.
 You’re taking a liquid in a bottle and turning it into a solid, highly detailed object that’s ready for use.
 Can you print anything?
-No. But if the object that you want to print fits in the build volume of your printer, and you can make or find an STL source file for the object, then printing it is the next step.
+No. But if the object that you want to print fits in the build volume of your printer, and you can make or find an STL source file for the object, then printing is the next step.
 It’s an exciting new world!

 DLP resin printers are quite different to FDM filament printers.
 FDM filament printers melt thin, spaghetti-like plastic filament and deposit it, layer by layer, onto a print bed, building up the desired model.
-With DLP resin printers, the resin is liquid and sits in a bath with an optically clear bottom.
+With DLP resin printers, the resin is liquid and sits in a bath or vat with an optically clear bottom.
 The build plate comes down into the vat of resin, hovering only one layer width from the bottom, and UV light is shone up from the bottom, curing the resin between the build plate and the bottom.
 That’s one layer.
 It moves up one layer width, and does it again.
 The model is printed upside down, looking like it’s being pulled out of the resin bath.

 Let’s talk about the workflow, start to finish, on how to prepare, print and clean a 3d model printed on a DLP resin printer.